MarcinOrlowski/trans-tool/README.md

 prop-tool --base gui --lang es --fix --tpl "COM >~=-> KEY SEP"
 ```

+## Config file and command line arguments ##

+You can use `prop-tool` by providing all required parameters directly from command line (see `--help`), or you can create
+configuration file and use `--config` option to make `prop-tool` load it and use.
+Almost all options can be set in configuration
+files, which helps, for example using `prop-tool` as part of CI/CD or GitHub Actions.

+Configuration file is plain text file, following [INI file format](https://en.wikipedia.org/wiki/INI_file) and can be created
+using any text editor.
+Please see commented [config.ini](config.ini) for example configuration file and all available options.

+> NOTE: when using configuration file and command line arguments, the order of precedence is this:
+> * default configuration goes first,
+> * if config file is given and can be loaded and parsed, then it overrides default configuration,
+> * if there's any command but line argument `--config` specified, then it overrides whatever is is set in config file.
+>
+> For example:
+> * by default, `verbose` option is off
+> * your config file sets `verbose = true`, enabling verbose output,
+> * but your invocation is `prop-tool --config config.ini --no-verbose`, therefore `verbose` mode is set `OFF`.

 ## Limitations ##

 * As of now `prop-tool` do not handle multiline entries.